 Several other methods help reduce the urban heat island effect as well.
 For instance, roof sprinkling is another evaporative cooling solution.
 Sprinklers on the roof wet the surface so that the air around it cools through evaporation [source: Asimakopoulos].
 Urban planners also set up traditional parking lots along lots where trees and vegetation grow.
 Tall trees not only contribute to evaporative cooling but also provide much-needed shade.

-To learn more about green-building techniques and related subjects, explore the links on the next page.
+To learn more about green-building techniques and related subjects, explore the links below.